telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

     (meaning JSON notifications in NGSIv1 format), **normalized**, **keyValues** and **values** (the last three used in NGSIv2 format).
 -   **status**: either `active` (for active subscriptions) or `inactive (for inactive subscriptions).
 -   **description** (optional field): a free text string describing the subscription.
 Maximum length is 1024.
+-   **custom**: a boolean field to specify if this subscription uses customized notifications (a functionality in the NGSIv2 API).
+    If this field exist and its value is "true" then customized notifications are used and the `headers`, `qs`, `method` and `payload` field are taken into account.
+-   **headers**: optional field to store the HTTP headers keymap for notification customization functionality in NGSIv2.
+-   **qs**: optional field to store the query parameters keymap for notification customization functionality in NGSIv2.
+-   **method**: optional field to store the HTTP method for notification customization functionality in NGSIv2.
+-   **payload**: optional field to store the payload for notification customization functionality in NGSIv2.

 Example document: